 - Salt is used as a preservative in food.
 Therefore, most pre-packaged foods are high in salt.
 Therefore, raw, fresh, and self-preserving foods will have the least amount of sodium.

 - Before salt, cinnamon was used as a preservative in meat.
-Therefore, foods prepared with cinnamon should be lower in salt than a comparable item without no cinnamon.
+Therefore, foods prepared with cinnamon should be lower in salt than a comparable item with no cinnamon.

 - Just as insulin is needed to transport sugar, potassium is needed to transport sodium out of the body via the urinary system.
 However, unlike insulin, our body does not produce potassium!
 We must somehow get enough potassium in our diet to balance our sodium consumption by lowering blood pressure.

 According to the most recent U.S. Government Dietary Guidelines for Americans, the average American’s sodium intake is about 3,440 mg per day!
-However, the daily recommended level of sodium needed for an active person that loses sodium during sweat and exercise is a mere 1500 mg per day.
+However, the daily recommended level of sodium needed for an active person that loses sodium when sweating while exercising is a mere 1500 mg per day.

 Now, when we look at the flip side, most peoples diets are potassium deficient.
 According to Medical News Today, the National Health and Nutrition Examination Survey (NHANES), our daily potassium intake requirement is around 4700 mg per day.
 However, the NHANES reported that less than 2% of the population eat this much potassium each day.

 With the average American’s daily intake of sodium being more than double the amount required, and the majority of our potassium intake being deficient, it is no surprise that high blood pressure and related diseases are on the increase.
 Therefore, I will provide the potassium and sodium content of some of the low carb low sodium snacks recommended below.

 1. Low Carb Vegetables